Barbara Filipović

 Barbara Filipović (born May 31, 1997) is a Croatian model and beauty pageant titleholder who was crowned Miss Universe Croatia 2016.

 She represented Croatia at the Miss Universe 2016 pageant but Unplaced.

 Early life

 Filipović was born in Zagreb.
 She graduated from V. Gimnazija in Zagreb, and speaks fluent English and Croatian.
-She aspires to work as a wildlife veterinarian and she is a student of Veterinary Medicine in Zagreb.

 Pageantry

 Miss Universe Croatia 2016

 Filipović was crowned as Miss Universe Croatia 2016 on April 15, 2016, at the Crystal Ballroom, Hotel Westin in Zagreb.
-Paula Čaić was adjudged as first runner up and Marija Kljajić was titled as second runner up.
+Paula Čaić was adjudged as first runner-up and Marija Kljajić the second runner-up.

 Miss Universe 2016

 Filipović competed at Miss Universe 2016 pageant in Manila, Philippines but Unplaced.